Reviews You Can Rely On

 Credit: Ally Arcuri

+The high-scoring Brooks Adrenaline GTS 23 earned top marks in this category due to its familiar fit, comfortable weave, and variety of width options.
+The tongue of the Adrenaline is nearly half an inch thick, providing great comfort across the lace bed.
 Brooks seems to have nailed upper comfort in a traditional shoe shape, while Asics has devised newer, softer weaves for comfort in their uppers.
-The tongue of the Glycerin stands out because of how plump and protective it is.
-This adds to its overall comfort.
-When it comes to the Glycerin, though, its upper weave can be an asset or a drawback, depending on your perspective.
-The upper of the new Glycerin is a bit thicker and tighter than its predecessors, making it run a bit warm.
-This is a fantastic attribute if the majority of your running takes place in colder climates.
-This feature might be a drawback if your runs take you through warmer temperatures.
+The tongue of the Brooks Glycerin 21 stands out because of how plump and protective it is, which adds to its overall comfort.
+Its upper weave can be an asset or a drawback, depending on your perspective.
+Version 21 is a bit thicker and tighter than previous iterations of the Glycerin, making it run a bit warm.
+This is a fantastic attribute if the majority of your running takes place in colder climates, but it is an obvious drawback if your runs take you through warmer temperatures.

 running shoes womens - the upper of the glycerin is incredibly comfortable, though it does...